michaelcrawford35/about-me/README.md

 ## Recommended Resources
 - For tutorials and help with Markdown, visit [this guide](markdownguide.org/getting-started/ "Markdown Tutorials").

+- To learn more about GitHub itself, click [here](https://guides.github.com/ "GitHub Help").

 - For help with GitHub Desktop, see [this](https://help.github.com/en/desktop/getting-started-with-github-desktop "GitHub Desktop Help").

 ## Contributors